ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

 * Matching authentication credentials from ID_CRED_X and EAD item.

 * Handling authentication credentials and EDHOC session that become invalid.

+* Limited use of ACE Request Creation Hints when supporting the EDHOC reverse message flow.

 * Changed CBOR abbreviations to not collide with existing codepoints.